-- Evolution of computer graphics hardware - The graphics pipeline and the role of shader programs - The OpenGL API and support libraries: GLEW, GLFW and GLM - Colors, color blending, transparency - 3-D representations, coordinate systems, vertices - Coordinate systems: vertices and models - Triangles, matrices and vectors - Data structures: Vertex Array Objects, Vertex Buffer Objects - Rotation, translation and scaling - Point-of-view: camera location, perspective, frustum - MVP matrix, uniforms, GLSL, the depth buffer - Applying textures, UV coordinates - Normal vectors - Applying illumination, reflection and shadows

-- 1. Course number and name CSC 3710 Systems Analysis Methods
+- 7. Brief list of topics to be covered:

+- Evolution of computer graphics hardware

+- The graphics pipeline and the role of shader programs

+- The OpenGL API and support libraries: GLEW, GLFW and GLM

+- Colors, color blending, transparency

+- 3-D representations, coordinate systems, vertices

+- Coordinate systems: vertices and models

-- 2. Credits and contact hours
+- Triangles, matrices and vectors

-- 3 Credits, 37.5 Hours

-- 3. Instructor's or course coordinator's name Audrey Pereira & Brady Chen
+- Data structures: Vertex Array Objects, Vertex Buffer Objects

-- 4. Text book, title, author, and year
+- Rotation, translation and scaling

+- Point-of-view: camera location, perspective, frustum

+- MVP matrix, uniforms, GLSL, the depth buffer

+- Applying textures, UV coordinates

+- Normal vectors

+- Applying illumination, reflection and shadows
-- Systems Analysis and Design (9th ed.). by Kendall, K. E., & Kendall, J. E., 2014

-- a. other supplemental materials

-- a. brief description of the content of the course (catalog description) As an overview of the system development life cycle, this course introduces the student to the fundamental concepts and techniques of systems analysis.
-Classical and structured methods of systems documentation are explored as well as information gathering and reporting activities. - b. prerequisites or co-requisites CSC3450 Local Area Networks - c. indicate whether a required, elective, or selected elective (as per Table 5-1) course in the program Required - 6.
+- 1. Course number and name CSC 3710 Systems Analysis Methods - 2.
+Credits and contact hours 3 Credits, 37.5 Hours - 3.
+Instructor's or course coordinator's name Audrey Pereira & Brady Chen - 4.
+Text book, title, author, and year Systems Analysis and Design (9th ed.). by Kendall, K. E., & Kendall, J. E., 2014 - a. other supplemental materials - 5.
+Specific course information - a. brief description of the content of the course (catalog description) As an overview of the system development life cycle, this course introduces the student to the fundamental concepts and techniques of systems analysis.
+Classical and structured methods of systems documentation are explored as well as information gathering and reporting activities. - b. prerequisites or co-requisites CSC3450 Local Area Networks - c. indicate whether a required, elective, or selected elective (as per Table 5-1) course in the program - Required - 6.
 Specific goals for the course - a. specific outcomes of instruction, ex.
-The student will be able to explain the significance of current research about a particular topic. - The specific outcomes of instruction are address by the following course objectives: - CO1: Describe the systems development life cycle and specific life cycle models - CO2: Describe systems analysis and the role of the systems analyst - CO3: Describe how information systems projects are proposed and initiate - CO4: Develop basic systems documentation including project charters, system proposals, requirements questionnaires, prototypes, event response tables, and context level diagrams - CO5: Analyze, model, and specify a system's process and data requirements - CO6: Compare and contrast structured and object oriented development - CO7: Discuss emerging trends and issues in systems analysis - CO8: Work cooperatively in a group to integrate the concepts learned - CO9: Construct and present effective oral and written forms of professional communications. - b. explicitly indicate which of the student outcomes listed in Criterion 3 or any other outcomes are addressed by the course.
+The student will be able to explain the significance of current research about a particular topic.

+The specific outcomes of instruction are address by the following course objectives:

+CO1: Describe the systems development life cycle and specific life cycle models CO2: Describe systems analysis and the role of the systems analyst

+CO3: Describe how information systems projects are proposed and initiate CO4: Develop basic systems documentation including project charters, system proposals, requirements questionnaires, prototypes, event response tables, and context level diagrams

+CO5: Analyze, model, and specify a system's process and data requirements CO6: Compare and contrast structured and object oriented development

+CO7: Discuss emerging trends and issues in systems analysis

+CO8: Work cooperatively in a group to integrate the concepts learned CO9: Construct and present effective oral and written forms of professional communications.